+86 1510-529-7925 [email protected]

 My idea of a low light monster in 2014.

-Shooting this lens on a film camera is a lot easy than a digital SLR, as it is easy to get focus.
-The focus screen on my Nikon F2 blows the focus screens on my modern DSLR’s away, so this lens spends a lot of time on my Nikon F2.
-It is easy to focus with now, just using a split-screen and your eye and it renders black and white photos really nicely.
-I cannot say tell you what it looks like in color film as I never shoot color film.
+Shooting this lens on a film camera is a lot easier than on a digital SLR, as it is easier to get focus.
+The focus screen on my Nikon F2 blows the focus screens on my modern DSLRs away, so this lens spends a lot of time on my Nikon F2.
+It is easy to focus with now, just using a split-screen and your eye, and it renders black and white photos really nicely.
+I cannot tell you what it looks like on color film, as I never shoot color film.

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review